ketanbhatt/ketanbhatt.github.io/_posts/2016-04-19-building-habits-with-github-electron.md

 ---
 title:	"Building Habits, with a lot of help from Github"
 date:	2016-04-19
+excerpt: Me and Arpit hacking our habit retention problem using Electron and free time.
+And taking a lot of inspiration from Github!
 ---
 I suck at habits.
 I start out a dozen different things every week, and I drop them as easily soon after.
 I needed to do something about it.
 I have used any.do (irritating), keep, inbox reminders, and many other lists.
 Nothing works for me.